thavasnippets/ChromePlugins/README.md

 ## CoWIN Slot Finder

 This extension is developed based on CoWIN  OpenAPI.
+API Reference https://apisetu.gov.in/public/marketplace/api/cowin

 ### Plugin Installation
 - Start the plugin by selecting "CoWIN Slot Finder" icon in the title bar.